How to recycle non-rechargeable batteries

-Some local retailers will accept non-rechargeable, lithium primary batteries and alkaline/single-use household batteries for recycling.
+This includes lithium primary batteries and alkaline/single-use household batteries.
 These batteries are commonly found in watches, car remotes, TV remote controls, and calculators.

-Find a list of locations on the Call2Recycle
+For a full list of options, visit the Call2Recycle battery recycling website: